...

 11. Budget and resource allocation

-A public relations plan is not just a document.
-It’s a strategic tool that drives reputation, builds trust, and positions brands with intention.
-Today’s leading brands rise with vision—not by accident.
+A public relations plan is not just a document—it’s a strategic tool that drives reputation, builds trust, and positions brands with intention.
+Those leading today do so with vision, not by accident.